-Working with Montgomery County’s most vulnerable homeowners (seniors, veterans, people with disabilities, and families with young children), RTMC annually provides more than 110 low-income households with critical repairs, energy efficiency upgrades, and accessibility modifications – at no cost.
+Working with Montgomery County’s most vulnerable homeowners (seniors, veterans, people with disabilities, and families with young children), RTMC annually provides more than 150 low-income households with critical repairs, energy efficiency upgrades, and accessibility modifications – at no cost.
 Staff and volunteers unite to make homes safe and secure, performing everything from small tasks like installing bathroom handrails to large-scale weatherization projects and system replacements.
-Because many issues can be avoided with periodic maintenance, RTMC also empowers its clients with information about how to perform minor repairs with their own hands.
+Many issues can be avoided with periodic maintenance, so RTMC empowers its clients with information about how to perform minor repairs with their own hands.
 A Homeowner Resource Packet connects residents to other nonprofits and agencies that provide support – utility bill assistance, tax credits, and emergency food.
-Your support does more than repair a roof – it keeps them in their homes, safe and sound.
+With strong safety measures in place, RTMC continued to provide both indoor and outdoor home repairs during the pandemic – and continues to keep people in their homes, safe and sound.

 Headquarters: MD-Montgomery County